Go to content

 Sweden

-In this edition of Makropodd, SEB’s chief economist Jens Magnusson and head of forecasting Daniel Bergvall discuss the bank’s economic report, Nordic Outlook (podcast in Swedish).
+In this edition of Makropodd, SEB’s chief economist Jens Magnusson and head of forecasting Daniel Bergvall discuss the first edition of the bank’s economic report for the year, Nordic Outlook.

 Download Nordic Outlook reports